Broome International Airport: World War II

-The airport field was attacked on the morning of 3 March 1942, during World War II.
-The attack on Broome resulted in at least 88 deaths.
-The airport field was being used by the Royal Australian Air Force (RAAF) and allies, the Japanese raid destroyed at least 22 aircraft, parts of which are still on display to this day at Broome Historical Museum.
+The airport field was attacked on the morning of 3 March 1942 during World War II.
+The attack on Broome was part of a larger Japanese campaign against northern Australia and the Dutch East Indies and resulted in the deaths of at least 88 people.
+At the time, the airfield was being used by the Royal Australian Air Force (RAAF) and allied forces as a staging and refuelling point.